 Christmas is around the corner and with it comes the Christmas family dinner.
 Celebrated around the world, Christmas is a time for showing your appreciation for family and loved ones.
 For many, dessert is often the best part of the celebrations.
 However, for those who suffer from Chronic Obstructive Pulmonary Disease, finding a healthy dessert that doesn’t add extra calories or cause symptoms to flare can be difficult.

-In the spirit of Christmas, the Lung Institute has compiled a list of the top 3 Christmas holiday desserts just in time for your holiday season.
+In the spirit of Christmas, the Lung Health Institute has compiled a list of the top 3 Christmas holiday desserts just in time for your holiday season.

 3. Vanilla Sweet Potatoes